 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Redbridge remortgage solicitor might even save you a few mortgage payments on your old rate.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are changing to a variable-rate with the Co-operative Bank or to a flexible mortgage with Birmingham Midshires, we can assist.
+A network of solicitors acting for all major lenders - so no matter whether you are changing to a variable-rate with the Co-operative Bank or to a flexible mortgage with Birmingham Midshires, we can assist.